 Mitigating API security threats

-4. Central OAuth server: A central manager for tokens to ensure secure and standardised authentication processes.
+- Central OAuth Server: A central manager for tokens can standardise secure authentication processes.

-5. JSON Web Tokens (JWTs): JWTs are a compact and self-contained way to securely transmit internal communication as a JSON object.
+- JSON Web Tokens (JWTs): JWTs provide a secure, compact way to transmit internal communications.

-These strategies help reduce the risk of unauthorised access and data breaches, ensuring your APIs remain secure.
+These measures help minimise unauthorised access and data breaches, ensuring your APIs remain secure.

 Conclusion

-By understanding the specific threats to APIs and implementing strong security measures, you can secure your applications and sensitive data.
-Regularly updating security practices and conducting thorough assessments will help maintain a secure API environment.
+Understanding API security vulnerabilities and implementing comprehensive security measures enables you to protect your applications and sensitive data.
+Regularly updating security practices and conducting thorough assessments support a secure API environment.

 Galah Cyber can handle API Security for your business

-Whether you’re a startup or a large enterprise, our team can take the wheel and navigate the complex terrain of API security, ensuring your systems are resilient against evolving threats.
-Visit our Assurance Services page to learn more about what we offer.
+Whether you’re a startup or a large enterprise, our team can help you navigate the complexities of API security and ensure resilience against evolving API threats.
+Contact us today to learn more about our API security solutions and how we can protect your business.
+Visit our Assurance Services page for more details.